garySiladi/webpractice/README.md

 ## Requirements:

-To make this assignement useful you're going to create a personal portfolio page, and also include with flat file blog.
+To make this assignment useful you're going to create a personal portfolio page, with simple blog.

 - It has to contain several pages: "landing", "about", "list of blog posts" and individual "blog post"
-- There are no guidlines for graphical design, make it look representative
+- There are no guidelines for graphical design, make it look representative
 - The frontend have to be made using `React.js` and built with `webpack`
 - Communication between backend and frontend have to be done through REST API
 - The blog posts data can be stored in flat files (hint: `markdown`), choose a conventions to organize them